google/blockly-samples/plugins/workspace-minimap/README.md

 ## Usage
 ### Positioned Minimap
-A positioned minimap is an embedded component that lies on top of the primary workspace.When using a PositionedMinimap, the size of the minimap is determined by the window size, and the position by the primary workspace layout configuration.
+A positioned minimap is an embedded component that lies on top of the primary workspace.
+When using a PositionedMinimap, the size of the minimap is determined by the window size, and the position by the primary workspace layout configuration.

 ```js
 import * as Blockly from 'blockly';